jrremlinger/AottgRCO/README.md

-# RCMod
+# RCOMod
-Official repo for the Attack on Titan Tribute Game RC Mod
+Official repo for the Attack on Titan Tribute Game RC Mod, an expanded and patched-up version of RC Mod!